aarjun94/github.io/README.md

 ![Titanic](/assets/img/output.png)

 This project objective is to forecast the survival outcomes of the Titanic passengers by utilizing machine learning techniques to analyze and predict based on historical data.
-The project began with a meticulous phase of data preparation, where I cleaned and conducted an exploratory data analysis (EDA) on the Titanic dataset.
+The project began with a meticulous phase of data preparation, where data was cleaned and exploratory data analysis (EDA) was conducted on the Titanic dataset.
 This initial phase was crucial for understanding the data's intricacies and laying the foundation for accurate predictive modeling.

 The analytical part of the project involved the strategic application of various classification algorithms.
-I employed a range of models such as Logistic Regression, Support Vector Machines, and Random Forest classifiers, each offering unique strengths in handling the intricacies of the Titanic dataset.
+Range of models were employed such as Logistic Regression, Support Vector Machines, and Random Forest classifiers, each offering unique strengths in handling the intricacies of the Titanic dataset.
 A significant portion of the project was dedicated to hyperparameter tuning and cross-validation to optimize the models' performance.

 #### ShowFlix (Movie Database)